 Project Management Center of Excellence (PM COE) SharePoint site contains PM Template Repository, Education materials, PMP Study Group notes and libraries for Workgroups.
 PM COE site is located at https://cio.az.gov/pmcoe.
 This is a secured site requiring an Active Directory account at ADOA.

 Step 1: Getting access to ADOA active directory.

-Users who do not have ADOA Active directory access need to fill out the Active Directory Request FORM.
+Users who do not have ADOA Active directory access need to contact the ADOA Service desk to request an Active Directory account.